rapples/iheartjane-openai/README.md

 Clone the repository and navigate to the project directory.

-Install the required libraries with pip install -r requirements.txt
+Install the required libraries with pip.

 Add a CSV file named flowers3 with the THC value you want to search for.